rocstory/BookByBook/DesignPatternsHeadFirst/README.md

 * Group together a set of related products
 * Interface has to change if new products are added

+## Singleton Principle
+Ensures a class has only one instance, and provides a global point of access to it.

+* Has no public constructor

+### Best used for:
+1. Thread pools
+2. Logging

+### Ways of implementing the Singleton Pattern
+1. Synchronized Approach
+2. Eager approach
+3. Double-checked locking approach

 ## Questions
 1. Why do we use interfaces instead of abstract classses and vise versa?